TalSchuster/FeverSymmetric/README.md

 * **claim** - the claim.
 * **evidence_sentence** - the evidence.

+# Training
+Our processed FEVER training data is available [here](https://www.dropbox.com/s/v1a0depfg7jp90f/fever.train.jsonl).
+It includes only cases that can be validated with a single evidence sentence.
+The evidence sentences for the NOT ENOUGH INFORMATION sampled from the NSMN retrieval model.

+The processed FEVER evaluation data is available [here](https://www.dropbox.com/s/bdwf46sa2gcuf6j/fever.dev.json).

+In order to train the baseline model, use the run `bash train_baseline.sh`.

+To use the re-weighted training, add the `weighted_loss` flag.

 # Citation

 If you find this repo useful, please cite our paper.